A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Disabled Medicare beneficiaries have another Medigap open enrollment period when they turn 65.
 At that point, they can switch to a plan with the lower premiums that apply to people who are aging into Medicare, rather than qualifying due to disability.

 Disabled Medicare beneficiaries can choose instead to enroll in a Medicare Advantage plan if it fits their needs.
 Medicare Advantage plans are available to anyone who is eligible for Medicare, and the premiums are not higher for those under 65.
-But as noted above, Medicare Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $8,300 per year for in-network care (as high as $8,850 in 2024), plus the out-of-pocket cost of prescription drugs.
+But as noted above, Medicare Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs in 2024 can be as high as $8,850 per year for in-network care, plus the out-of-pocket cost of prescription drugs.

 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those rules don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period of up to six months if you didn’t have at least six months of continuous coverage prior to your enrollment.
 And if you apply for a Medigap plan after your initial enrollment window closes (assuming you aren’t eligible for one of the limited guaranteed-issue rights), the Medigap insurer can consider your medical history in determining whether to accept your application, and at what premium.